Today most languages use block structure but some have slipped the Goto back into the list of control statements - why I have no idea.

 All you really have to do is never use the Goto and aim for a simple flow of control graph.

-- Don't use break or continue unless it really makes your code simpler - compare to the alternatives.
+Don't use break or continue unless it really makes your code simpler - compared to the alternatives.

 The next time you feel like being adventurous with your code - listen for the breath of the velociraptor.

 Recently we reported that both Chromium and Safari were continuing to support Apple's Touch API, despite the fact that the opposing Pointer API had been adopted as a W3C standard.
 Now we have the good [ ... ]